 Even this tiny amount of food protein has caused reactions in people with food allergies!
 The term “cross-contact” is fairly new.
 Some people may call this “cross-contamination.”

-- Download FARE’s Cross-Contact Poster Set (English) or purchase a premium version
+- Download FARE’s Cross-Contact Poster Set (English)

-- Download FARE’s Cross-Contact Poster Set (Spanish) or purchase a premium version
+- Download FARE’s Cross-Contact Poster Set (Spanish)

 When dining at a restaurant, you will need to have a discussion about cross-contact with one of the restaurant employees.
 Even though food allergies are commonly understood, the term cross-contact is fairly new.
 You may know the term and how to safely prepare an allergen-free meal, but this term is still not universally used in the food service industry.
 The commonly used term is cross-contamination.
 Foodservice employees are trained to prevent foods from being contaminated by biological contaminates.
 Once you know the difference it will be easier to discuss this at the restaurant.